GeorgeSchiro/GoPcBackup/README.md

 -UseVirtualMachineHostArchive=False

-    Set this switch True and code will be added to the "backup done" script (see -BackupDoneScriptPathFile above) that copies backups to your virtual machine host computer (assuming you have one).
+    Set this switch True and code will be added to the "backup done" script (see -BackupDoneScriptPathFile above) to copy backups to your virtual machine host computer (assuming you have one).
+Alternatively, any network share can be referenced here for a similar purpose.

 -VirtualMachineHostArchivePath= NO DEFAULT VALUE